 Sales are recognized when a promise in a customer contract (performance obligation) has been satisfied by transferring control over the promised goods to the customer.
 Control over a promised good refers to the ability to direct the use of, and obtain substantially all of the remaining benefits from, those goods.
 Control is usually transferred upon shipment or delivery to or upon receipt of goods by the customer, in accordance with the delivery and acceptance terms agreed with the customers.
+The Group generally receives payment from customers within four months from the delivery of goods to the customer.
+There is no significant financing component.
 The amount of sales to be recognized (transaction price) is based on the consideration the Group expects to receive in exchange for its goods, excluding amounts collected on behalf of third parties such as consumption tax or other taxes directly linked to sales.
 The Group recognizes deferred income (contract liability) if consideration has been received (or has become receivable) before the Group transfers the promised goods to the customer.